RasaHQ/DIET-paper/README.md

 # DIET: Lightweight Language Understanding for Dialogue Systems

-Source code to reproduce results of our paper "[DIET: Lightweight Language Understanding for Dialogue Systems](https://arxiv.org/pdf/2004.09936.pdf)"
+Source code to reproduce results of our [paper](https://arxiv.org/pdf/2004.09936.pdf) "DIET: Lightweight Language Understanding for Dialogue Systems".

 In order to reproduce the experiments results, execute the following steps: